chainwayxyz/citrea-docs/developer-documentation/rpc-documentation/eth-rpc-endpoints.md

 ## Notes

-- Almost all methods follow the standard Ethereum JSON-RPC specification format (see notes above)
+- Almost all methods follow the standard Ethereum JSON-RPC specification formats (see notes above)
 - You can use WebSocket connections for subscription methods (`eth_subscribe`/`eth_unsubscribe`) on your full node
 - You can use `eth_getLogs` for log filtering instead of filter-based methods
 - Please visit [Citrea-Specific RPC Documentation](./citrea-rpc-documentation.md)  for Citrea-specific endpoints